HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Introduction

-We propose a simple model that can be used together with the eikonal equation to address all the challenges above.
-Our model, \MethodName, is based on a screened Poisson equation and a classical relation between heat transfer and distance~\cite{Varadhan:1967:BFS}, that was popular for approximating both Euclidean and geodesic distance~\cite{Crane:2013:GHN,Belyaev:2020:ASD}.
+We propose a simple model that can address all the challenges above.
+Our model, \MethodName, is based on a screened Poisson equation and a classical relation between heat transfer and distance~\cite{Varadhan:1967:BFS} that was popular for approximating both Euclidean and geodesic distance~\cite{Crane:2013:GHN,belyaev2015variational,Belyaev:2020:ASD}.
 Using this relation, we design a loss function for optimizing neural signed distance functions.
-As our contributions, we show, both theoretically and empirically, that our model \begin{itemize} \item has a bounded difference from the actual distance and can converge to it (\Cref{fig:1d}, right). \item is \emph{stable} both spatially and temporally, in the sense that a slight perturbation of the implicit function only introduce changes in a local region, and that the dynamical system formed by the gradient flow will converge in the long run. \item penalizes the surface area naturally, while being compatible with being a signed distance function. \item works well in both 2D and 3D shapes, and it excels at approaching the signed distance functions while optimizing for complex, high genus shapes. \end{itemize}
+As our contributions, we show, both theoretically and empirically, that our model \begin{itemize} \item serves as a sufficient condition ensuring the difference between the minimizer and the actual distance is bounded and decreases linearly as the parameter $\lambda$ increases (\Cref{fig:nands} and \Cref{fig:1d}, right). \item is \emph{stable} both spatially and temporally, in the sense that a slight perturbation of the implicit function only introduces changes in a local region, and that the dynamical system formed by the gradient flow will converge in the long run. \item penalizes the surface area naturally, while remaining an undistorted signed distance function. \item works well in both 2D and 3D shapes, and it excels at approaching signed distance functions while optimizing for complex, high-genus shapes. \end{itemize}